naqushab/saavn-downloader-extension/README.md

 ## Behind the Scenes

 ### Overview
- There is a [JioSaavn API](https://github.com/cyberboysumanjay/JioSaavnAPI) developed by [cyberboysumanjay](https://github.com/cyberboysumanjay) and I am running that in a free Heroku server (which is why it is so slow) and fetching Songs Data via that API using an AJAX call and then downloading it in Browser and adding perfect metadata in it.
+ There is a [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) and fetching Songs Data via that API and then downloading it in Browser and adding perfect metadata in it.

  Make sure you check out JioSaavn API page and :star: it if you like.
 People donot earn anything from this and spend their precious time developing it and release it for free.
 I am personally a huge fan of structural appraoch and like the repo a lot.
-A samll praise, a good mention makes them feel a lot good and it doesn't cost anything.
+A small praise, a good mention makes them feel a lot good and it doesn't cost anything.
+See right sidebar for the list of contributors to the repo.

 ### How it works